 - Peer Graded Records - Grades on peer-graded papers before they are collected and recorded by a teacher, instructor, or professor.

 FERPA provides certain rights to university students concerning their student educational records.
 Students are notified annually of their rights in association with the student education records (see Annual Notification of Student Records and Directory Information below).

-The right to file a complaint with the U.S. Department of Education concerning alleged failures by the University to comply with the requirements of FERPA.
+Students may file a complaint with the U.S. Department of Education concerning alleged failure by the University to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is:

 U.S. Department of Education

 400 Maryland Avenue, SW